Food preservation: Freeze drying

-Artificial food additives
+Preservatives

 Preservative food additives can be antimicrobial – which inhibit the growth of bacteria or fungi, including mold – or antioxidant, such as oxygen absorbers, which inhibit the oxidation of food constituents.
-Common antimicrobial preservatives include calcium propionate, sodium nitrate, sodium nitrite, sulfites (sulfur dioxide, sodium bisulfite, potassium hydrogen sulfite, etc.), and EDTA.
-Antioxidants include butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT).
-Other preservatives include formaldehyde (usually in solution), glutaraldehyde (insecticide), ethanol, and methylchloroisothiazolinone.
-There is also another approach of impregnating packaging materials (plastic films or other) with antioxidants and antimicrobials, such as butylated hydroxyanisole, butylated hydroxytoluene, tocopherols, hinokitiol, lysozyme, nisin, natamycin, chitosan, and ε-polylysine.
+Common antimicrobial preservatives include nisin, sorbates, calcium propionate, sodium nitrate/nitrite, sulfites (sulfur dioxide, sodium bisulfite, potassium hydrogen sulfite, etc.), EDTA, hinokitiol, and ε-polylysine.
+Antioxidants include tocopherols (Vitamin E), butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT).
+Other preservatives include ethanol.

+There is also another approach of impregnating packaging materials (plastic films or other) with antioxidants and antimicrobials.

 Irradiation

 Irradiation of food is the exposure of food to ionizing radiation.
 Multiple types of ionizing radiation can be used, including beta particles (high-energy electrons) and gamma rays (emitted from radioactive sources such as cobalt-60 or cesium-137).
 Irradiation can kill bacteria, molds, and insect pests, reduce the ripening and spoiling of fruits, and at higher doses induce sterility.
 The technology may be compared to pasteurization; it is sometimes called "cold pasteurization", as the product is not heated.
 Irradiation may allow lower-quality or contaminated foods to be rendered marketable.

 National and international expert bodies have declared food irradiation as "wholesome"; organizations of the United Nations, such as the World Health Organization and Food and Agriculture Organization, endorse food irradiation.
 Consumers may have a negative view of irradiated food based on the misconception that such food is radioactive; in fact, irradiated food does not and cannot become radioactive.
 Activists have also opposed food irradiation for other reasons, for example, arguing that irradiation can be used to sterilize contaminated food without resolving the underlying cause of the contamination.
 International legislation on whether food may be irradiated or not varies worldwide from no regulation to a full ban.

 Approximately 500,000 tons of food items are irradiated per year worldwide in over 40 countries.
 These are mainly spices and condiments, with an increasing segment of fresh fruit irradiated for fruit fly quarantine.